 If you’re not sure if FSBO is right for you, or you don’t want to deal with the extra work, there are alternatives to flat fee MLS companies that can still help you save.

 Using a discount broker is a great way to save.
 They give you all the benefits of a licensed real estate agent while saving you money on commission.
 You’ll still have to pay 2–3% commission to your buyer’s agent, but you’ll only pay your listing agent 1–2%.
 Depending on the value of your home, this can easily save you thousands of dollars.

 Not convinced selling without an agent is right for you?
 If you want a full-service experience while saving money, check out our friends at Clever Real Estate.
-Their agent-matching service and 1% commission (or $3,000 fee on homes under $350,000) can save you thousands of dollars — and a lot of hassle.
+Their agent-matching service and 1.5% commission can save you thousands of dollars — and a lot of hassle.

 What is the best flat-fee MLS listing service in Kentucky?